xari/writing/twin_peaks/twin_peaks.md

     ## 10 Coma                                Season 2    8.7 <chr [30]>
     ## # … with 20 more rows

 How simple was that\!
-The new colum contains rows that look like `<chr [33]>`.
+The new column contains rows that look like `<chr [33]>`.
 This means that the row contains a list of 33 strings, or “characters” as they’re called in R. No pun intended.